For the messages that deserve more than ordinary privacy

 Encrypt

-Layergram encrypts your message end‑to‑end using modern cryptography (X25519 + AES‑GCM).
+Your message is encrypted locally using modern cryptography (X25519 + AES‑GCM).

 02